ursueugen/cross-species-linear-models/Readme.md

 To reproduce the linear analysis:

 1) Get the genes and genesets datasets data from the link below.
-There can be found 2 folders for generating the genes (XSPECIES_GENES) and genesets (XSPECIES_GENESETS_KEGG) datasets, respectively. https://drive.google.com/drive/folders/16UI0VxdwCNrHZ1gRmhpZBJK1t-oJk2Ji?usp=sharing
+There can be found 2 folders for generating the genes `XSPECIES_GENES` and genesets `XSPECIES_GENESETS_KEGG` datasets, respectively. https://drive.google.com/drive/folders/16UI0VxdwCNrHZ1gRmhpZBJK1t-oJk2Ji?usp=sharing

-2) Install and activate the environment necessary for running the code:
+2) Install and activate the environment necessary for running the code.

 ```bash
 conda env create -f environment.yml